Skip to content

 • Mechanical or electrical breakdown

-• Items you take out of your home – you might need to pay extra to cover these
+• Items you take out of your home – you may want to add on personal possessions cover for valuables you take out and about

 • Damage caused by pets.

-Bicycles may not be covered or only covered if secured in particular ways.
+Bicycles may be covered while they’re at home, but often only if they’re secured in particular ways and only up to the limit noted on your policy.
 If you like to cycle, check whether you need separate or extra cover for your bike.

 Matching sets might not be covered unless specifically included in your policy.
 Most standard policies will only pay for the repair or replacement of the damaged item, not the entire set.

-You also won’t be covered if your home is unoccupied for a set number of consecutive days – usually around 30.
+You also won’t be covered if your home is unoccupied for a set number of consecutive days – usually around 30 but sometimes up to 60.

 Author image Anna McEntee